Léo Moura

-Leonardo "Léo" da Silva Moura (born 23 October 1978) is a former Brazilian professional footballer who played for several clubs including Fluminense, Flamengo and Grêmio.
-Mainly a right back, he also played as a midfielder.
+Leonardo "Léo" da Silva Moura (born 23 October 1978) is a Brazilian former professional footballer who played for several clubs, including Fluminense, Flamengo and Grêmio.
+Mainly a right-back, he also played as a midfielder.

 Léo Moura previously played for Flamengo, for over ten years, where he was the team's captain, and Grêmio with whom he won his biggest title, the 2017 Copa Libertadores.
-He is famous being one of the few players who represented all four of the big Rio de Janeiro teams, Botafogo, Vasco, Fluminense, and Flamengo.
+He is one of the few players who represented all four of the big Rio de Janeiro teams, Botafogo, Vasco da Gama, Fluminense, and Flamengo.

 Club career

 Early career

-Léo Moura begun his footballing career at the youth division of Linhares Esporte Clube, acting as a midfielder.
+Léo Moura begun his footballing career at the youth division of Linhares, acting as a midfielder.
 Still at the youth level, he was transferred to the Rio club Botafogo.
 Making his professional debut for the Botafogo team in 1998, Moura has transferred to Belgian side Germinal Beerschot where he played for one season.
 Afterwards, he has transferred to ADO Den Haag, then at the Dutch second division, Eerste Divisie, where he adapted to play as a right back and had a remarkable season.

 Return to Brazil

 On the second semester of 2001, he returned to Brazil and to Botafogo.
 Once there, Leo Moura sought a position as a midfielder, but lost it due to being sidelined by an injury.
 After his recovery, Leonardo switched to the role of right back, which suited him well and solved his club's lack of players for that role since César Prates's departure in 1999.
 However, Leo Moura surprisingly left Botafogo, moving to Vasco da Gama.

 At Vasco, Leo Moura showed good chemistry with Romário and Euller, the attacking duo for the club.
 In spite of his success, Leo Moura decided to move to Palmeiras in 2002, a move which he regretted, as he was part of the Palmeiras squad that was relegated to the Campeonato Brasileiro Série B.

-In 2003, he joined São Paulo FC, and due to the presence of another full back named Leonardo on the squad, Leonardo adopted the name of Leonardo Moura.
+In 2003, he joined São Paulo, and due to the presence of another full back named Leonardo on the squad, Leonardo adopted the name of Leonardo Moura.
 After poor showings for the club, Leo returned to Rio de Janeiro, this time to defend Fluminense.

 At Fluminense, he showed great potential and became a crowd favorite, once again playing with Romário, and playing by the side of his future teammate at Flamengo Júnior César.
 However, Léo Moura departed the club for Portugal's Sporting Braga in 2005, where he briefly stayed.